Lissy93/dashy/docs/developing.md

 │  │  ├── Nav.vue                 # Navigation bar, includes a list of links
 │  │  ╰── PageTitle.vue           # Page title and sub-title, visible within the Header
-│  ╰── Settings                   # Components relating to the quick-settings, in the top-right │     ├── AppButtons.vue          # Logout button and other app info
+│  ╰── Settings                   # Components relating to the quick-settings, in the top-right │     ├── AuthButtons.vue          # Logout button and other app info
 │     ├── ConfigLauncher.vue      # Icon that when clicked will launch the Configuration component
 │     ├── CustomThemeMaker.vue    # Color pickers for letting user build their own theme
 │     ├── ItemSizeSelector.vue    # Set of buttons used to set and save item size